albar965/littlenavmap-manual/src/en/WEBSERVER.rst

 Aircraft Progress Page
 ^^^^^^^^^^^^^^^^^^^^^^

-Shows aircraft progress information as :ref:`progress`.
+Shows aircraft progress information as :ref:`progress-info`.

 Buttons ``Manual Reload`` or ``1 Second`` to ``120 Seconds`` and ``Reload Map``: Same as on map page above.